 Packet Loss And Call Clarity

-Whether audio or video data, it gets scrambled up and is divided into non-identical packets before it travels to its destination.
-At the receiving end of this data, it gets deciphered and rebuilds itself into a more relevant message.
+Audio or video data is split into unique packets and scrambled before being sent to its destination.
+At the receiving end, it is deciphered and reassembled into a coherent message.
 As packet loss is present, it creates a negative impact on the call quality.

 Addressing Packet Loss In VoIP